 This is a low- to no-cost insurance lead generation strategy that can get good results.

-For example, you could partner with a diabetic supply company and work their leads for insurance opportunities while encouraging them to work with the diabetic supply company.
+For example, you could partner with a diabetic supply company and work their leads for insurance opportunities.

 Here’s how the script works: